LuisParedes1/graphite-API-assignment/README.md

 # Data Analysis

-Inside of the [Jupyter Notebook](./DataAnalysis.ipynb) we do an inital data analysis to see what we are working with and check for any NaN values.
+Inside of the [Jupyter Notebook](./DataAnalysis.ipynb) we do an inital data analysis to see what we are working with and check for any NaN values to clean.

-We finish by concatenating all three datasets into a single one which we'll use for the project.
+We finish by concatenating all three datasets into a single dataset and doing some pre-processing before training the model.

 To run the notebook:

-- conda activate (this will activate the base environment)
+- `conda activate [env]`
-- jupyter-notebook DataAnalysis.ipynb
+- `jupyter-notebook DataAnalysis.ipynb`
 - Run the cells (cntl+enter)

 # Execute the API